michaelcpuckett/sw-app-router/README.md

 # Service Worker with App Router Starter

 This project demonstrates how to serve dynamic HTML with React inside a service worker.
-The developer experience is similar to that of Next.js.
+The user experience is similar to a multi-page app (MPA) and the developer experience is similar to Next.js.

 ## Features